In this post, we will be discussing RDD in Spark and will be performing some basic operations like creation of RDD, Transformation, and Actions.

 When it comes to iterative distributed computing, i.e. processing data over multiple jobs in computations such as Logistic Regression, K-means clustering, and Page rank algorithms, it is fairly common to reuse or share the data among multiple jobs or it may involve multiple ad-hoc queries over a shared data set.

-A framework like MapReduce is inefficient for an important class of emerging applications which reuse intermediate results across multiple computations.
-And the solution for this was to go for In-memory processing framework like Apache Spark.
+Frame work like MapReduce are inefficient for an important class of emerging applications which reuse intermediate results across multiple computations.
+And the solution for this was to go for In memory processing frame work like Apache Spark.

 Apache Spark is a general-purpose cluster-computing platform designed to be fast.
 When it comes to speed, Spark extends the popular MapReduce model to efficiently support more types of computations, including interactive queries and stream processing.
 Spark is up to 20× faster than Hadoop for iterative applications, speeds up a real-world data analytics report by 40×, and can be used interactively to scan a 1 TB dataset with 5–7s latency.